CMU-Perceptual-Computing-Lab/openpose/doc/very_advanced/library_structure/3_library_add_new_module.md

-OpenPose Doc - Advanced Doc - Library Structure - Steps to Add a New Module
+OpenPose Very Advanced Doc - Library Structure - Steps to Add a New Module
 ====================================

 ## Developing Steps